BingCS/AtLoc/README.md

 4. Note that our code has been tested with PyTorch v0.4.1 (the environment.yml file should take care of installing the appropriate version).

+## Data
+We support the [7Scenes](https://www.microsoft.com/en-us/research/project/rgb-d-dataset-7-scenes/) and [Oxford RobotCar](http://robotcar-dataset.robots.ox.ac.uk/) datasets right now.
+You can also write your own PyTorch dataloader for other datasets and put it in the `data` directory.

+#### Special instructions for RobotCar: (only needed for RobotCar data)

+1. Download [this fork](https://github.com/samarth-robo/robotcar-dataset-sdk/tree/master) of the dataset SDK, and run `cd data && ./robotcar_symlinks.sh` after editing the `ROBOTCAR_SDK_ROOT` variable in it appropriately.

+2. For each sequence, you need to download the `stereo_centre`, `vo` and `gps` tar files from the dataset website.
+The directory for each 'scene' (e.g. `loop`) has .txt files defining the train/test_split.

+3. To make training faster, we pre-processed the images using `data/process_robotcar.py`.
+This script undistorts the images using the camera models provided by the dataset, and scales them such that the shortest side is 256 pixels.

 ## Citation
 If you find this code useful for your research, please cite our paper